crcdng/imperfect-vr/05_reality_of_the_virtual/README.md

 # Reality of the Virtual

-This is part of my "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).
+This is part of the "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).

+This scene is a variation of the "Hello World" scene featuring Slavoj Žižek, Dubstep, Nyan Cat and more.

 ## Third-Party Licenses